Nutrition

 • To avoid peak sun exposure, exercise in the early morning or evening and stick to shadier areas.

-• Wear clothing that’s lightweight, sweat-wicking, breathable, and light-colored, with built-in UV protection.
-Choose spandex and nylon, rather than cotton.
+• Wear lightweight, sweat-wicking, breathable, light-colored clothing with built-in UV protection.
+Choose spandex and nylon rather than cotton.
 (Cotton has no wicking properties, so it won’t move sweat away from your skin.)

 • Don’t forget UV-blocking, glare-resistant sunglasses and a hat or visor.
-If hiking or walking, try a wide-brimmed hat, such as the Tilley Airflo Broad Brim Hat.
+If you are hiking or walking, try a wide-brimmed hat, such as the Tilley Airflo Broad Brim Hat.

 • For any uncovered areas of your body (like your torso under a mesh top), slather on sunscreen.
 Apply a half hour before heading outside.